hexe-rs/Hexe/README.md

     - Specialized for Hexe's use cases

-    - Contains all code used run the executable
+    - Contains all code used to run the executable

 - **[ lib ]** [`hexe_core`]: The chess engine's building blocks